 Our Board of Directors has established three standing committees-Audit, Compensation, and Nominating and Corporate Governance-each of which operates under a written charter that has been approved by our Board and that are available in the "Corporate Governance" section of the "Investors & Media" page of our website located at www.kiniksa.com.
-Our Board of Directors has determined that (a) all of the members of each of the Board's three standing committees are independent as defined under Nasdaq rules, (b) all of the members of the Audit Committee of our Board of Directors (the "Audit Committee") meet the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and (c) all members of the Compensation Committee") meet the heightened standard for independence specific to members of a compensation committee under Nasdaq rules.
+Our Board of Directors has determined that (a) all of the members of each of the Board's three standing committees are independent as defined under Nasdaq rules, (b) all of the members of the Audit Committee of our Board of Directors (the "Audit Committee") meet the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and (c) all members of the Compensation Committee of our Board of Directors (the "Compensation Committee") meet the heightened standard for independence specific to members of a compensation committee under Nasdaq rules.